-1. Yamas - Can you live your life in a gentle loving way, balanced, giving, nourishing and free?
-Can you give your best (tapas) without aggression (ahimisa) and be content (santosha) with the outcome?
+1. Yamas - Can you live your life in a gentle, loving way, balanced, giving, nourishing and free?
+Can you give your best (tapas) without aggression (ahimsa) and be content (santosha) with the outcome?
 Can you do this in life on and off your yoga mat?

 1.1 Ahimsa – ‘non – violence’, or how to develop kindness, which manifests in body language, thoughts, speech and actions.
-Ahimsa in a yoga practice takes time and only after some time of physical practice you may understand that non-violence means you move, bend and stretch in a more productive way without overstretching and overbending.
-Sometimes we realise it too late and we suffer from sciatica, knee, neck or other joint pain.
+Ahimsa in a yoga practice takes time.
+Only after some time of physical practice, you may understand that non-violence means you move, bend and stretch more productively without overstretching and overbending.
+Sometimes we realise it too late, and we suffer from sciatica, knee, neck or other joint pain.
 Can you do your practice in such a way that you will not get injured?
 Is your practice overstimulating, too aggressive, does your heartbeat too much or are you over-breathing?
 How do you feel emotionally?
 How are the postures affecting your physiology?
-You see through the lenses with honesty and notice how your actions affect others and you start mindfully changing your attitude.
+Through the lenses with honesty, you see how your actions affect others, and you start mindfully changing your attitude.
 Your sensitivity reflects itself in healing and nurturing.
 We can also overstimulate and get over-emotional in our practice.
 The nervous system can get overtaxed.

 1.2 Satya - truthfulness to yourself and others, to investigate honestly, e.g. how far can your body really go?
 For example, how far can you forward bend?
 How far does your body want to bend backwards?
 Are you using your limbs to force yourself into a posture?

 1.3 Asteya - giving and not taking what has not been given to you in an honourable way, showing gratitude and not holding back, it is literally translated as non-stealing.
 This includes ideas and taking credit for other people’s efforts.
 Give credit to people who inspire you and honour experience and the source of your inspirations.
-Treat your fellow yoga teachers with kindness and don’t take their students or classes.
-It is inevitable that students will come to you or to others but stay true to yoga and don’t steal.
+Treat your fellow yoga teachers with kindness, and don’t take their students or classes.
+Students will inevitably come to you or others but stay true to yoga and don’t steal.